ednese/upstudio-twitch/README.md

-upstudio is a twitch account about music industry.
+Upstudio is a twitch account about music industry.
 I worked on the front-end in this project.

 # Technologies used
 ## Front End